 Battling wind, rain and a damp chill during my day in Lille I felt their pain!

-Therefore, to prevent the traders from falling sick, La Veille Bourse was commissioned to provide private houses supporting trading in the coldest months.
+To prevent the traders from falling sick, La Veille Bourse was commissioned to provide private houses supporting trading in the coldest months.

-Place du Générale de Gaulle (Grand Place)
+Place du Générale-de-Gaulle (Grand Place)

 At Christmas time, it is home to a giant Ferris wheel.